PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ## Exiting from the cluster

-To close the interactive session on the cluser as well as to disconnect from the cluster, the command is `exit`.
+To close the interactive session on the cluster as well as to disconnect from the cluster, the command is `exit`.
 So, you are going to have to run the exit command twice.

 ```
 [rc_training01@compute-a-16-166 ~]$ exit